oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 *Examples:*
 ```
-    Non-normative examples also use this paragraph style but preceded by the text "Example(s).
+    Non-normative examples also use this paragraph style but preceded by the text "Example(s)".
 ```

 All examples in this document are non-normative and informative only.